Poongodi-coder/Maths-equation-quiz-game-/README.md

 - You also need the `tkinter` library, which is included in Python installations.

 ### Running the Program
-- The program requires Python and Visual Studio Code (VSCode) to be installed on your computer.
+- The program requires Python and Visual Studio Code to be installed on your computer.
 - Save the two program files in a folder and name the module file as `simple_equation_quiz.py` and the main file as `maths_quiz_game.py`.
 - In VSCode, you can usually run the program by clicking the “Run” button or pressing the `F5` function key on your keyboard.